Nimastic/Nimastic/README.md

 ## 👨🏻‍💻 Technical Experience

-### **Software Developer** at Omega Education
+### **Software Developer** at OmegaCity, Omega Education
 - **Duration**: November 2023 - March 2024
 - **Responsibilities**: Developed a gamified coding platform using Phaser.js frontend and Colysseus multiplayer framework.
+OmegaCity tackles the isolation many novice programmers feel by blending a supportive community with gamified, collaborative challenges.
+Addressing a 50% dropout rate, it boosts learning and motivation through social engagement.

 ### **Frontend Developer** at NUS Sheares Hall Residences
 - **Duration**: May 2023 - March 2024
 - **Responsibilities**: Developed a residency mobile application for events and co-curricular activity tracking.

-## 📦 Technical Projects
+## 📦 Technical/Hackathon Projects
-- *Project Name*: Real-time Data Dashboard
+### *Project Name*: Q.Now
-- *Description*: Developed a dashboard for visualizing real-time data from IoT devices.
+- *Description*: Q.now is a MedTech Flutter mobile application that provides a comparative analysis of waiting times and costs of nearby clinics for patients to make informed decisions.
-- **Technologies used**: JavaScript, D3.js, Python.
+- **Technologies used**: Flutter
 - **[View Project](#)** or **[Source Code](#)**

 ## 👨‍💻 My Coding Journey
    I started my coding journey with Lego Mindstorm Block Programming during my time as a member of the Robotics Club for almost 10 years.
 In that 10 years, I've learned to build and code: a coloured ball sorting machine, sumo bots, line-tracing robots and a bipedal walking robot.
 In Junior College, I attended multiple workshops on game development, building my own 3rd Person Shooter using Unity3D.
 I entered the world of Computer Science right after my National Service as I wanted to learn everything I could about this programming world, all while building my first mobile application, an iOS To-Do-List app, and thereafter a basic workout mobile application for my small eCommerce business.
 I've since been a Frontend Developer for my residence at NUS Sheares Hall, and a Software Developer for a start-up called OmegaCity.
 If you have any opportunities or would like to network do let me know! :)